 Holiday Activities at Legoland Discovery Centre

 Once again this year, Holiday Bricktacular will take place every weekend at the Legoland Discovery Centre.
-Visitors can submit a wish list letter to the Master Model Builder to send to the North Pole, check out the Master Builder Academy to create a unique snowman, participate in a Scavenger Hunt in MINILAND® and check out the LEGOtastic Holiday Photo Stop.
+Visitors can submit a wish list letter to the Master Model Builder to send to the North Pole, check out the Master Builder Academy and take part in holiday builds, participate in a Scavenger Hunt, enjoy MINILAND® transformed into a winter wonderland and more.
+On the last day of Bricktacular there will also be a balloon drop at noon to ring in the New Year!
 Be sure to pre-book tickets online to avoid disappointment.

 Where: LEGOLAND Discovery Centre Toronto, 1 Bass Pro Mills Drive, Vaughan